szczyglis-dev/py-gpt/README.md

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#x-twitter

-# Creating Your Own Plugins
+# Creating Your Own Plugins and Add-ons

-PyGPT can be extended with custom plugins, models, LLM wrappers, vector stores, data loaders, audio providers, web providers, and agents.
+PyGPT can install profile-scoped external Add-ons from `Config -> Install Add-on...`.
+Supported packages include plugins, LLM/provider wrappers, vector stores, data loaders, audio input/output providers, web providers, GUI tools, agents, themes, and locale packs.
+Each package uses a `manifest.json` and is stored below `%workdir%/addons`; Python Add-ons are loaded into the same runtime registries as built-in components and also work with compiled builds.

+Add-ons can be imported from a directory, ZIP, GitHub, or the Explore registry.
+The default public registry is `https://raw.githubusercontent.com/szczyglis-dev/py-gpt-addons/master/addons.json`.
+External code runs with the same permissions as PyGPT, so review untrusted source before installing it.

-For implementation guides, launcher examples, plugin APIs, and complete code samples, see the full documentation:
+For installation, manifest format, examples, publishing/registry instructions, custom launcher compatibility, plugin APIs, and complete code samples, see the full documentation:

 https://pygpt.readthedocs.io/en/latest/extending.html